Tired of combing through your Salesforce, HubSpot, or Intercom databases by hand to identify to remove duplicate entries?

 #4) Include Proper Validation on All CRM-Connected Forms

 If you have contact or information capture forms that are directly connected to your Salesforce CRM (or other CRM), make sure that you have proper validation in place.
 Phone numbers, for instance, could all be formatted in a specific way.
 Then, duplicate records will be easier for you to find within your system using those fields as a match case.
+Having the right matching rules in place will help you to identify and fix more duplicate contacts and accounts.

-Proper validation also helps to keep your data clean in general.
+Proper validation also helps to keep your Salesforce data clean in general.
 Fields like phone number, city name, address, or email all have specific formatting considerations that must be taken into account to ensure quality in your CRM system.

 #5) Train Your Staff on Salesforce Duplicate Management